May 15th 2004

 In the 9th grade Awakeri turned on a convincing performance against Whakatane

 Orcas, securing an 8 - 0 win.
-Player of the match Ben Fretwell shone, grabbing a
+Player of the match Ben Fretwell shone,

-hat-trick, while Caleb Sheather (2), Mark Morrison (2) and Ricky Hollis were also
+hat-trick, while Caleb Sheather (2), Mark Morrison (2) and Ricky Hollis were

 among the goals.
 Awakeri showed good sportsmanship throughout.